b-k/cat_notes/Readme.md

 something economists usually do, I was on my own with the textbooks.

 Here are my notes.
-Some would be very obvious to a mathematician, but are sufficiently outside my usual way of thinking that I felt them worth clarifying to myself.
+Some would be very obvious to a mathematician, but are sufficiently outside my usual way of thinking that I felt them worth clarifying to myself, and writing down to verify I understand them clearly.
+I made them public because maybe, if you're also somebody who knows a relatively good amount of math but is not a mathematician, they may be useful to you too.

 Math is _extremely_ vocabulary-heavy.
 Every statement, every theorem, is of the form _define a thing, then define another thing; these things are related via a relationship we have defined_.
-You could conceivably read a book in a language you don't speak by looking up every word, but if you hope to make any progress in reasonable time you will need to know most of the vocabulary without thinking too much about it.
+You could conceivably read a book in a language you don't speak by looking up every word, but if you hope to make any progress in reasonable time you will need to know the basic vocabulary without thinking too much about it.
 So much of the content in this repository is in the form of flash cards.
 Keeping to the spirit of mathematics, the great majority of cards cover definitions.

 This repository, then, includes a document of general conceptual notes to myself, in `cat_notes.tex`, and a much longer set of flash cards, in `cat_cards.tex`.

+License: CC-BY-NC-SA.

 #### Technical
 Everything is in LaTeX; I have no idea how else one would do this.
 If you have